readium/speech/README.md

   preloaded?: boolean;        // If the voice is preloaded on the system note?: string;              // Additional notes about the voice

-  // Sample text for testing
-  sampleText?: string;        // Sample text for testing the voice

-  // For compatibility with Web Speech API localService?: boolean;     // If the voice is provided by the local system default?: boolean;          // If this is the default voice for the language

   // Allow for additional properties
   [key: string]: any;
 }